 Playing with hormones

-The microbiome, the complex community of trillions of bacteria and viruses, plays a crucial role in many aspects of our health – from digestion and the immune system to brain function.
+The microbiome, the complex community of trillions of bacteria and viruses, plays a crucial role in many aspects of our health – from digestion to the immune system and brain function.

-The microbiome is also closely linked to sex hormones and may therefore have a decisive influence on the development of diseases such as ovarian cancer, osteoporosis and polycystic ovary syndrome.
+The microbiome is also closely linked to sex hormones and may thus play a crucial role in the development of diseases such as ovarian cancer, osteoporosis or polycystic ovary syndrome.

 Research shows that there is a bidirectional relationship between the gut microbiome and our sex hormones.
-This means that not only do hormones influence the composition of the microbiome, but that the microbiome itself also actively regulates hormone levels in the body.
+This means that not only do hormones influence the composition of the microbiome, but the microbiome itself actively regulates the level of hormones in the body.
 This interaction is a remarkable example of how profound the connection between microorganisms and humans is.

 For example, it has been observed that the microbiome is composed differently in men and women.
-Studies in mice and humans have shown that testosterone, oestrogen and progesterone – the main sex hormones – can influence the diversity and composition of gut bacteria.
-Higher levels of certain bacterial families such as Bacteroidaceae have been found in men, while other bacterial groups dominate in women.
-This gender-specific composition is of enormous importance as it could explain why certain diseases occur at different rates in men and women.
+Studies in mice and humans have shown that testosterone, estrogen and progesterone – the main sex hormones – can influence the diversity and composition of gut bacteria.
+In men, higher amounts of certain bacterial families such as Bacteroidaceae were found, while other bacterial groups dominate in women.
+This gender-specific composition is of enormous importance as it could explain why certain diseases occur with different frequencies in men and women.

 The female microbiome

-In the following, the focus will be on the female microbiome and its correlation to hormonal diseases in women and how health can be taken into one’s own hands.
+In the following, the focus will be on the female microbiome and its correlation to hormone-related diseases in women, and how health can be taken into one’s own hands.

 Women and osteoporosis

 One example of a hormone-related disease is postmenopausal osteoporosis.
-This form of bone loss, which occurs in women after the menopause, is triggered by a drop in oestrogen levels.
+This form of bone loss, which occurs in women after menopause, is triggered by the drop in estrogen levels.

-Oestrogen plays an important role in bone metabolism by inhibiting bone resorption and promoting bone formation.
-As oestrogen levels fall, the activity of osteoclasts, which break down bone, increases, while the activity of osteoblasts, which build bone, decreases.
-This leads to an imbalance in which more bone is broken down than is formed, which reduces bone density and increases the risk of fractures.
+Estrogen plays an important role in bone metabolism by inhibiting bone breakdown and promoting bone formation.
+With the decline of estrogen, the activity of osteoclasts, which break down bone, increases while the activity of osteoblasts, which form bone, decreases.
+This leads to an imbalance in which more bone is broken down than newly formed, reducing bone density and increasing the risk of fractures.

 Interestingly, the gut microbiome appears to play a central role in this process.
-Experiments on mice have shown that a disturbed microbiota increases bone loss.
+Experiments on mice have shown that a disturbed microbiota intensifies bone loss.

-Certain bacteria can change inactive oestrogen in the gut via special enzymes (beta-glucuronidase) so that it can be reactivated and reabsorbed into the bloodstream.
+Certain bacteria in the gut can modify inactive estrogen via special enzymes (beta-glucuronidase) so that it can be reactivated and reabsorbed into the bloodstream.

 Overall, the diversity and balance of the microbiome is important for optimal hormone regulation.
-If the microbiome is severely altered (dysbiosis), the intestinal barrier can also be disrupted and substances that trigger inflammation can enter the bloodstream.
-These inflammatory processes in turn ultimately lead to an increase in the activity of osteoclasts and thus to increased bone resorption.
+In addition, a severely altered microbiome (dysbiosis) can disrupt the intestinal barrier and cause substances that trigger inflammation to enter the bloodstream.
+These inflammatory processes ultimately lead to an increase in osteoclast activity and thus to increased bone resorption.

 Women and polycystic ovary syndrome

-Another exciting field is polycystic ovary syndrome (PCOS), a widespread hormonal disorder in women of childbearing age.
-Women with PCOS often suffer from irregular menstrual cycles, obesity and increased production of androgens, the male sex hormones.
-Current research suggests that women with PCOS have a much less diverse gut microbiome than healthy women.
-Impaired gut flora could therefore contribute to the insulin resistance and increased androgen levels that characterise PCOS.
+Another exciting area is polycystic ovary syndrome (PCOS), a common hormonal disorder in women of childbearing age.
+Women with PCOS often suffer from menstrual irregularities, obesity, and increased production of androgens, the male sex hormones.
+Recent research suggests that women with PCOS have a significantly lower diversity of the gut microbiome than healthy women.
+Impaired gut flora could therefore contribute to insulin resistance and increased androgen levels, which are characteristic of PCOS.

 A healthy microbiome can also help here and alleviate the symptoms of PCOS.